 - Bilateral correction coefficients with Belgium for EU member states, annual time series at 1 July;

 - InforEuro exchange rates, annual time series at 1 July.

-The production of remuneration statistics for administrative purposes is a complicated annual exercise involving the national statistical institutes and other recognised authorities of EU member states, which is conducted in collaboration with the United Nations International Civil Service Commission, the International Section on Remuneration and Prices of the 6 Coordinated Organisations (NATO, OECD, ESA, CoE, ECMWF, EUMETSAT), and selected other organisations (EPO, EuroControl, etc).
+The production of remuneration statistics for administrative purposes is a complicated annual exercise involving the national statistical institutes and other recognised authorities of EU member states, which is conducted in collaboration with the United Nations International Civil Service Commission, the International Service for Remunerations and Pensions of the 6 Coordinated Organisations (NATO, OECD, ESA, CoE, ECMWF, EUMETSAT), and selected other organisations (EPO, EuroControl, etc).

-Data is compiled in accordance with the EU Staff Regulations, the European Statistics Code of Practice, specific procedures agreed at meetings of the Working Group on Articles 64 & 65, and rules applicable to underlying data sources such as the 2007 PPP Regulation [link], the 1995 HICP Regulation [link], the ESA 2010 Regulation.
+Data is compiled in accordance with the EU Staff Regulations, the European Statistics Code of Practice, specific procedures agreed at meetings of the Working Group on Articles 64 & 65, and rules applicable to underlying data sources such as the 2007 PPP Regulation, the 1995 HICP Regulation, the ESA 2010 Regulation.

 Wherever possible, use is made of statistics already compiled for parallel purposes.
 For the calculation of correction coefficients, this includes the price data collected under the European Comparison Programme to establish multilateral purchasing power parities for national accounts purposes, and the Harmonised Index of Consumer Prices.
 Specific annual surveys are done to establish rent price levels.
 Periodic surveys amongst expatriate international officials are done to identify consumption expenditure patterns.

 To identify national civil servant employee numbers and national civil servant remuneration levels, specific annual surveys are coordinated by Eurostat.
 These are converted from nominal to real terms using HICP statistics, and are aggregated to produce EU average using GDP statistics.